lf-edge/eve/docs/WIRELESS.md

 #### 1. Basic bus connectivity

-Alsmot all well known GSM modems get hooked to a USB bus (most of them communicate using USB2 but some try USB3 and then [trouble may ensue](https://forum.sierrawireless.com/t/mc7455-not-recognized-at-boot/9735) and you may need to [do soldering](https://forum.sierrawireless.com/t/effect-of-removing-usb-3-0-pins-of-mc7455/12702/2)).
+Almost all well known GSM modems get hooked to a USB bus (most of them communicate using USB2 but some try USB3 and then [trouble may ensue](https://forum.sierrawireless.com/t/mc7455-not-recognized-at-boot/9735) and you may need to [do soldering](https://forum.sierrawireless.com/t/effect-of-removing-usb-3-0-pins-of-mc7455/12702/2)).
 From there, a single device will expose different interfaces to accommodate various ways of interacting with it.
 These include:

-* traditional serial interface capable of accepting AT-commands (popular choices of drivers include [Qualcom's qcserial](https://github.com/torvalds/linux/blob/master/drivers/usb/serial/qcserial.c) and [Sierra Wireless serial](https://github.com/torvalds/linux/blob/master/drivers/usb/serial/sierra.c)).
+* traditional serial interface capable of accepting AT-commands (popular choices of drivers include [Qualcomm's qcserial](https://github.com/torvalds/linux/blob/master/drivers/usb/serial/qcserial.c) and [Sierra Wireless serial](https://github.com/torvalds/linux/blob/master/drivers/usb/serial/sierra.c)).
 This interface is NOT capable of directly transmitting Ethernet frames and requires an old-school PPP support
 * traditional serial interface used for special purposes such as [GPS NMEA port](https://en.wikipedia.org/wiki/NMEA_0183) or [Diagnostic Monitoring](https://forum.sierrawireless.com/t/sierra-linux-qmi-dmcapture-sh-not-working/6373)
 * One of the CDC (no, not [that CDC](https://www.cdc.gov/) - rather [communications device class](https://en.wikipedia.org/wiki/USB_communications_device_class)) interfaces capable of direct transport of Ethernet frames:
   * [CDC MBIM](https://www.kernel.org/doc/Documentation/networking/cdc_mbim.txt)